paazmaya/shigehachi/README.md

 ```

 Defined the options, which follow the same convention as the command line options, with the
-exception of being camelcased from the long versions:
+exception of being camelCased from the long versions:

 ```js
 var options = {